Dashadower/YAMS/components.md

 - Hazard Detection Unit `HazardDetector`
   - update: if read after write hazard is detected set `PCWrite, IF/IDWrite, Control/Zero MUX` to 0, else set all to 1
 - Control `Control`
+  - update: Return all control signals given instruction in `IF/IDRegister.instruction`
 - Control/Zero Mux `ControlZeroMUX`
   - update: if MUX value is 0, return 0 for all control signals, else forward `Control`'s signals.
 - Branch, PC Adder `BranchPCAdder`